 How does PINgrid provide transaction verification / transaction signing?

 PINgrid can be used to securely verify transactions by simultaneously authenticating the user performing the transaction, and verifying key transaction data in a single step.
-This technique is fundamentally different from traditional OTP solutions which only authenticate the user at the point of the transaction but do not verify the transaction details.
-The result is that the transaction details could be tampered with in transit even when a valid OTP is used.
+This technique is fundamentally different from traditional One Time Code solutions which only authenticate the user at the point of the transaction but do not verify the transaction details.
+The result is that the transaction details could be tampered with in transit even when a valid OTC is used.

 PINgrid’s secure transaction verification requires a 2 Factor soft token which allows the user to enter key transaction information, e.g. an account number, onto their offline smart device in order to display a challenge grid.
 PINgrid will use key transaction information within the mathematical process used to generate the numbers in the grid, and the transaction processing server is able to perform the same calculation based on the transaction data it actually received.
 If the transaction data were to be maliciously modified in transit, the server would calculate different numbers to what the user saw when entering their code.
 Thus the code will not be valid and the server will decline the transaction.
 This type of technology is key to defeating online banking attacks such as “Operation High Roller” and is natively available within the PINgrid SDK’s.

 The PINgrid soft tokens are standalone apps which do not require any data connectivity to function.
 This is ideal when users are in areas of low signal or international roaming.
 The hardware ID of the device running the soft token is registered on the server against a user account.
 The hardware ID is typically an IMEI number or an equivalent unique hardware moniker.
 The hardware ID is partly used to calculate token seed value.
 The seed is then combined with the current time of the device to produce the numbers in the grid.